 But this movie is fantastic.

 Between The Bourne Identity and The Bourne Supremacy, The Bourne Identity wins hands down.
 The Bourne Supremacy was not that great.
 It’s too little on plot and too much extraneous action.
-But, I’m a guy so I liked it.
-It’s the guys versions of Beaches (#38 on the list of the 100 Greatest Chick Flicks-should be at least 20!).
-Not that good, but a must see anyway.
+But, I’m a guy so I liked it — not that good, but a must see anyway.

 So, the contest for the best Bourne is between The Bourne Identity and The Bourne Ultimatum.
 The Bourne Identity does a nice job of introducing us to Jason Bourne.
 But it’s too somber, which I suppose it should be since the man lost his identity and gradually finds out that he is an assassin.